 - Transaction Reference means the unique reference code supplied by Abundance to you.

 - US Person means a person who falls into the relevant description given under Clause 36 (Regulatory Information).
 US Persons are ineligible to acquire or hold Debentures.

 - We, us, our means Abundance Investment Ltd.

 - Walker Crips means Walker Crips Stockbrokers Limited.

-- You means a user of the Service and/or the services provided through it including the Bulletin Board.
+- You means a user of the Service and/or the services provided through it including the marketplace.

-- In addition, some words and phrases are used in connection with the Bulletin Board and have the meanings given in Clauses 14-18 of this Agreement.
+- In addition, some words and phrases are used in connection with the marketplace and have the meanings given in Clauses 14-18 of this Agreement.